 Eleven times in the book of Proverbs God tells children to listen to parents.
 For example, in Proverbs 1:8 he says, “Listen, my son, to your father’s instruction and do not forsake your mother’s teaching.”
 If kids are supposed to listen to their parents it must mean that parents have something to say.
 Your words are important.
 A parent’s words contribute to the internal dialogue in your child’s mind and heart.
 Don’t abuse the listening ears of your kids by yelling words of condemnation and revenge.
 Anger at kids may seem justified but is rarely wise.
 Use your words strategically as tools for heart change and character development.

-Carley has four kids under the age of seven.
+Carly has four kids under the age of seven.
 She carried around a clicker on her arm for a day.
 She clicked down once for every negative statement and up once for every positive statement she made to her kids.
-Carley was surprised at how many times she made negative comments.
+Carly was surprised at how many times she made negative comments.
 So, she went to work to change her approach.
 She looked for ways to affirm, but she also looked for ways to say negative things more positively.
-Instead of, “No, we’re not having snack right now,” she said, “Yes, you can have that as a snack at 3:30 pm this afternoon.”
-An interesting thing happened that Carley didn’t expect.
+Instead of, “No, we’re not having snack right now,” she said, “Yes, you can have that as a snack at 3 o’clock.”
+An interesting thing happened that Carly didn’t expect.
 The attitude around her house began to take on a different atmosphere.
 Her kids seemed to accept her comments better and relationships seemed to improve.